The Importance of Early Improvement in Treatment

 Early response to treatment does not appear to have the same overall predictive utility as with AN and BED.

-- Early reductions in symptoms were found to be indicative of later (follow-up) remission, but early response did not strongly predict immediate outcome
+- Early reductions in symptoms were found to be indicative of later (follow-up) remission, but the early response did not strongly predict the immediate outcome

 - Reductions in depressive symptoms early in treatment were predictive of treatment outcomes

 So it seems that early treatment response is highly relevant, particularly for AN and BED.
 Given this evidence, clients in treatment should be properly monitored for early response to ensure targets are met within an established timeframe.
 It may be appropriate to consider a change in approach or shift to a higher level of care if there is a lack of early response.
 Results also suggest that early treatment interventions should focus on reducing shame and promoting self-compassion.